January 2. Kay makes her test for Raffles.

 September 2.
 Production on Women in the Wind begins.
 This is Kay’s last movie on her Warner Brothers contract.
 During the filming, Kay gives an interview to Photoplay that turns out to be her most remembered.
 The title of the article was a direct quote from Kay, “I Can’t Wait to be Forgotten.”

 September 27.
 Production on Women of the Wind is completed.

 September 28.
-Kay Francis' employment with Warner Bros. is complete by contract expiration.
+Kay Francis’ employment with Warner Bros. is terminated by contract expiration.

 October 8.
 Secrets of an Actress released.

 Early December.
 Additional scenes for Women in the Wind are filmed.
 It’s unknown if Kay was called back for retakes by a studio so desperate to ditch her.